 When I started having (biracial) children, I began to pay attention to the ingredients listed on the bottle.
 Now I’m “that” mom.

 I promise, I’m not just doing it to be extra, but because I’m investing in my family’s wellness.

 So here are a few non-toxic sunscreen options for brown skin:

-Baby bum is on my list of sunscreens to try next.
+Baby Bum Baby bum is on my list of sunscreens to try next.
 I spotted this brand while on a Target run.
-Their products are vegan, plant based, tear-free, dermatalogist tested and cruetly free.
+Their products are vegan, plant-based, tear-free, dermatologist tested and cruelty-free.